Umbrella School Info by Time4Learning

 Included on this page:

 There is no universal definition for an umbrella (or cover) school because home education laws vary from state to state.
-In Alabama, for instance, the only way to homeschool is to either have your own teaching certificate or affiliate with a cover school.
+In Alabama, for instance, homeschoolers can set up as a private school, hire a certified tutor, or affiliate with a cover school.
 In Florida, homeschooling through an umbrella school is a convenience but there are other legal approach for folks to homeschool who do not have a teaching certificate.
 The best way to explain what an umbrella school is is to define what it does.